tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/dunmar.md

 Administratively, the Dunmari state is organized and run through temple districts.
 All Dunmari are members of a particular temple, a home region to return to for festivals and other significant religious events.
 It is through these temples that taxes and justice and other instruments of state operate.
 Indeed, Dunmar does not define itself by borders drawn on a map: to be part of the kingdom of Dunmar is to be part of a temple that acknowledges the supremacy of the Samraat.

 While the Samraat is the supreme leader of the temple organization, there is little other formal hierarchy, and the head priests of each temple district are legally equal.
-Each head priest is also, by virtual of being a head priest, a member of the temple conclave, which also includes the speakers of the various mystical cults dedicated to specific divinities in Dunmar.
+Each head priest is also, by virtue of being a head priest, a member of the temple conclave, which also includes the speakers of the various mystical cults dedicated to specific divinities in Dunmar.
 The most important responsibility of the temple conclave is the election of the Samraat, which involves interpreting the divine will of the [Dunmari Religion](<../../../../gods-and-religions/religions/five-siblings/dunmari-religion.md>).

 ### Justice and the Law